 Unusual careers: an interview with alumn Robbie Servais

-When we asked alumnus Robbie Servais about his current occupation, he told us that he works as a football coach at K.R.C.
+UM alumnus Robbie Servais works as a football coach at K.R.C.
 Genk, one of the five most prominent football clubs in Belgium.
 An unusual career considering that he studied International Business at Maastricht University.
 Although Robbie's profession may seem like an unusual career choice, his studies at the School of Business and Economics did have a great influence on his professional career.

 What did your studies in Maastricht look like?